When there’s conflict in the world — and sadly, there seldom is not — it’s important to remember a few things.

 The thoughts outlined above have pathetically little weight for anyone who’s currently in a conflict zone, and I know that.
 I am truly sorry if you’re stuck in the middle of a conflict that isn’t yours; a conflict based on someone else’s bravado, fear, or ignorance.

-I wonder how we might convince the powerful that it’s not okay to use people as resources, and I wonder how we might keep these spenders of human life from achieving power in the first place.
+I wonder how we might convince the powerful that it’s not okay to use us as resources, and I wonder how we might keep these spenders of human life from achieving power in the first place.